postsharp/postsharp-emails/metalama-email-course/140-custom-validation-predicate.md

 ///    A method name predicate.
 /// </summary>
 /// <remarks>
-///    This class creates the predicate.
-It's designed to  check method names and see if,
+///    This class defines the predicate.
+It checks method names to determine if,
 ///    in this case, they end with a specific word or phrase.
 /// </remarks>
 internal class MethodNamePredicate : ReferencePredicate